Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Conversion from student permit to LA

-After a student permit applied for attesa di occupazione.
-Then started working under a consulting contract, opened Partita IVA and renewed the permit on the motive Lavoro Autonomo.
+After a student permit applied for attesa di occupazione, then started working on a consulting contract, opened a Partita IVA and renewed the permit as Lavoro Autonomo.
 The path is longer but without quotas and without leaving Italy.

 8